gabrielmfern/writing/my-first-conference.md

     <img height="400" src="./assets/bye-bye-floripa.png" />
 </p>

-What ended up being of this was awesome.
-It was also so much better than I thought and I loved talking to everyone there.
-Thank you to Resend, to the organizers, to the people that nerded out with me and the people that heard me explaining what Resend was lol.
+What came everything around this was completely awesome.
+It was also so much better than I thought it would be, and I loved every moment of talking to everyone there.
+Thank you to Resend, to the organizers, to the people that nerded out with me and the people that heard me explaining what Resend was, too!

 I loved talking to everyone there, and if I didn't mention you specifically, it doesn't mean I didn't love talking to you too. :)